danvaz42/EC530/Final_Project/Readme.txt

 - OpenAI (Python API)

 Changes:
-- Added chat translation with ChatGPT API
+- Added ability to directly input API Key, Server Host IP, Port Number
-- Added "Language" button to the client GUI to select tranlation language
+- Added functionality to clean text inputs of extra spaces.
-- Added some debugging in chat_client_v4.py for llm calls.
+- Added additional debugging features related to new input fields.
-- New Requirement > python API > OpenAI
-	- install in terminal using "pip install OpenAI"

-Note:
-- Server information is currently obscured while in development.
-- OpenAI API key must be input
+Fixes:
+- Fixed an issue where language couldn't be changed after connecting to a server.
 ____________________________________________________________________________________________________________
 Current Functionality:

 - Allows chat between client/server in GUI.
 Language selection allows all messages to be translated into a desired language.
+Users can input server host IP and port number.
 _____________________________________________________________________________________________________________
 Setup/Running